 Hi.
 This is Camilo Rodriguez with MortgagesLab.
 Today, I’m going to show you how you can relate the beautiful game of soccer or any a sport that you like to the game of mortgages.

 And I say mortgages is a game because in my opinion, when you are taking a mortgage, you are always fighting against another team.
 This is you and your family and this is the bank.
 The reason why I say that you are in opposite teams is that the objective of the bank is always to produce more money to their shareholders.
+This is why you need to understand in simple terms How to Compare Current Mortgage Rates.

 “You and the bank are in different teams”